advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_6.md

 ![](media/484244432e5e53aff18ece6ad75eb616.png)

 Figure 4-25.
-Insights into the pure Paxos protocol from packet capture data.
+Insights into the modified Mencius protocol from packet capture data.

 In the figure, the network latency between the two Paxos instances is approximately 10ms, matching the exact network delay.
-Numerous examples suggest that pure Paxos communication is inherently serial.
+Numerous examples suggest that Paxos communication is inherently serial.
 In scenarios where network latency is the predominant factor, it acts as a single queue bottleneck.
-Consequently, regardless of concurrency levels, the throughput of pure Paxos is limited by this network latency.
+Consequently, regardless of concurrency levels, the throughput of modified Mencius is limited by this network latency.

 ### 4.6.2 Multiple Queue Bottlenecks